Kachak Movement: Aftermath

 According to Sabrina P. Ramet, approximately 12,000 Albanians were killed in Kosovo between 1918 and 1921.
 Some accounts state that between the years 1912-1920, 150,000 Albanians were driven out of Kosovo by the Serbs.
 In July 1921, the Kosovo Committee recorded that the Serbs had killed 12,371 Kosovar Albanians and imprisoned 22,110 more.
 These figures would have been surpassed by the time the Kachak Movement was finally crushed.

 More than 6,000 Albanians (mainly civilians) were killed by Yugoslav forces in January-February 1919 alone, accompanied by the destruction of 3,873 homes and the expulsion of 40,000 Albanians from Kosovo by 1921 who were forced to flee to Albania.
 There was a more gradual exodus of Kosovo Albanians to Turkey, which numbered to around 45,000 by 1939.

 Following the Kachak Movement, the Yugoslav colonization of Kosovo would be intensified by the Yugoslav authorities and around 60,000 Serb and Montenegrin colonists would settle in Kosovo, including those who had participated in the repression.
 The Yugoslav government promoted this policy under the guise of agrarian reform, and although this would have also benefitted Albanians in principle, they received smaller plots than Serb colonists.
 The land reforms also prompted tenants in Serb-controlled Kosovo, Macedonia and Novi Pazar to stop paying rent to their mostly Muslim landlords.
 Although the reform process was still incomplete when Yugoslavia entered World War II in 1941, 200,000 hectares of agricultural land in Kosovo (over a third of the total amount of agricultural land available) were confiscated from their original owners during the interwar period, and half of it was distributed to colonists.
 Additionally, around 90,000-150,000 Albanians and other Muslims migrated from Kosovo during the interwar period.

-In the Second World War, Kosovo was made part of Albania, and during the occupation of Kosovo, 70,000-100,000 Serbians were deported or forced to flee by the Albanian authorities.
+In the Second World War, most of Kosovo was incorporated into Italian-controlled Albania, and during the occupation of Kosovo, 70,000-100,000 Serbians were deported or forced to flee by the Albanian authorities.
 Albanian authorities also targeted Yugoslav colonists while simultaneously bringing 72,000 Albanian colonists to Kosovo from Albania.